jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

   the test is still green

-* I remove the comments and move the `return statement`_ to the left
+* I remove the comments and move the new `return statement`_ to the left

   .. code-block:: python
     :lineno-start: 37